Historical fantasy: Gunpowder fantasy

 Sometimes called "muskets and magic".
 Gunpowder fantasy is generally set in a world with technology roughly equivalent to Early modern Europe (16th through 18th centuries), particularly the latter era.
 Gunpowder fantasy combines elements of high fantasy (magic, mythical creatures, races like elves, epic scale) with guns like muskets and rifles.
 It is a relatively new subgenre, but has been picking up popularity.
 It varies from medieval fantasy by inclusion of gunpowder.
 It varies from steampunk in that it stays away from the fantastic inventions (airships, machines, etc.) that are common in steampunk.
 Similar to steampunk, gunpowder fantasy is considered a step below its more popular cousin.

-Gunpowder fantasy examples include Solomon Kane series (1928-1932) created by Robert E. Howard, Monster Blood Tattoo Series by D. M. Cornish (2006-2010), Fullmetal Alchemist by Hiromu Arakawa (2001-2010), Terrarch Tetralogy by William King (2011-), and The Powder Mage trilogy, Brian McClellan (2013-2015), The Shadow Campaigns (2013–2018) by Django Wexler.
+Gunpowder fantasy examples include the Solomon Kane series (1928-1932) created by Robert E. Howard, Monster Blood Tattoo Series by D. M. Cornish (2006-2010), Fullmetal Alchemist by Hiromu Arakawa (2001-2010), Terrarch Tetralogy by William King (2011-present), The Powder Mage trilogy, Brian McClellan (2013-2015), and The Shadow Campaigns (2013–2018) by Django Wexler.

 Medieval fantasy

 The Master Sword from The Legend of Zelda: A Link to the Past, named Excalibur in its French version, a medieval fantasy video game.

 Medieval fantasy encompasses works where aspects of medieval history such as legends from the Middle Ages, and aesthetics such as medievalisms, overlap with fantasy.
 According to the Getty Museum, it is contrasted from folklore which is set in a "familiar world with stock characters and plots".
 Subgenres of fantasy such as Gothic fiction, sword and sorcery, fairy tales, high fantasy, and low fantasy, can also overlap with medieval fantasy.

 The broad genre of medieval fantasy is common among role-playing games and high fantasy literature.
-Notable examples of medieval fantasy games the Getty Museum has listed include the Legend of Zelda series (1986-) and Dungeons & Dragons (1974).
-Examples of literature listed include the Lord of the Rings trilogy (1954-1955) and A Song of Ice and Fire (1996-).
+Notable examples of medieval fantasy games the Getty Museum has listed include the Legend of Zelda series (1986-present) and Dungeons & Dragons (1974).
+Examples of literature listed include the Lord of the Rings trilogy (1954-1955) and A Song of Ice and Fire (1996-present).